 To qualify, you need to provide copies of your current paycheck to prove that you have a source of income.
 If you run a business, your creditor will request bank statements for the past six months.

 5 Benefits of getting a bad credit auto loan

 When you apply for a bad credit auto loan, the creditor performs a hard inquiry through various credit reference bureaus.
 Each inquiry only deducts five points from your credit score.
 When your creditor approves your loan, it appears on your credit report but you won’t suffer any additional loss.

 2. Readily available

-It’s no secret that a lot of working class Americans have subprime and poor credit scores.
+It’s no secret that a lot of working-class Americans have subprime and poor credit scores.
 The escalating costs of living and volatile interest rates have affected some people more severely than others.
-Especially single parent homes because there’s only source of income.
+Especially single parent homes because there’s only one source of income.